Cathedral of St. Bartholomew, Plzeň: The Origin of the church

 The exact date of the start of its construction is not known, but the oldest extant allusion comes from the year 1307, when the townsman Wolfram Zwinillinger bequeathed the malt and drying factory to St. Bartholomew with the condition of serving a church mass on behalf of his soul.
-Therefore, it could be estimated that the church could have been established approximately around the same year as the city of Pilsner - shortly after 1295.
+Therefore, it could be estimated that the church could have been established approximately around the same year as the city of Plzeň - shortly after 1295.
 However, it is not known where it stood.
 The placement of the church on a public market place was a very unusual solution.
 The construction of the church started with the presbytery after 1342.
 The presbytery seems shorter in comparison to usual proportions of a typical presbytery.
 This is caused by its partial destruction during the construction of the nave and side aisles.
 The presbytery reached up to the first pair of pillars in the nave and therefore the size of the presbytery had to be adjusted.
 The pillars were supposed to be shorter, which was changed after the 1360s, mainly because the presbytery was enlarged.

 The main nave and side aisles were being constructed since approximately 1375.
 First, the double-tower frontage was established and then it continued towards the already standing presbytery.
 The plan was to build two towers, the northern and the southern, out of which the southern was never finished.

 The sacristy was constructed on the northern side of the presbytery together with the tower.
 The walls of the nave and side aisles were fully built until the beginning of the Hussite Wars (around the 1420s).
 The height of the northern tower did not exceed the height of the cornice.
 The church was roofed only with a frame shaped into a tall tent roof, with a tower for smaller bells.
 This enabled the usage of the church even before it was finished.